clydemcqueen/tello_ros/README.md

 The driver parses the video stream and sends images on the `image_raw` topic.
 Camera information is sent on the `camera_info` topic.

-The Tello drones have a sophisticated visual odometry system and an onboard IMU, but there's minimal SDK access to this information.
-The driver doesn't publish odometry.
+The Tello drones have a sophisticated visual odometry system and an onboard IMU, but there's minimal access to these internal systems.
+The driver does not publish odometry.
-Clients may try to interpret the telemetry or video data to generate odometry.

 Additional notes:
 * Only one command may be running at a time.
 * If a command (other than `rc`) is currently running, incoming `cmd_vel` messages are ignored.
-* Drones do not send responses for `rc` commands, and neither does the driver.
+* Tello drones do not send responses for `rc` commands, and neither does the driver.
 * The driver sends `command` and `streamon` commands at startup to initiate telemetry and video.
 * If telemetry or video stops, the driver will attempt to restart by sending `command` and `streamon` commands.
 * Roll (`Twist.angular.x`) and pitch (`Twist.angular.y`) are ignored in `cmd_vel` messages.